jamescalam/train-sentence-transformers/README.md

-# The Guide to Training Sentence Transformers
+# The Guide to Training Embedding Models